ricklancee/new-tab-myanimelist/README.md

 ### Motivation
 I personally am too lazy to go to myanimelist.net and update anime on my list.
 This is one step faster.
 Also it quickly shows me what shows i am watching and when the next episode airs

-### Install the extension (unpacked)
+### Manually install the extension (unpacked)

 [Download](https://github.com/ricklancee/new-tab-myanimelist/archive/master.zip) and unpack the zip files.
-Go to [chrome://extensions/](chrome://extensions/) and enable developer mode.
-Click "Load unpacked extension..." and select the folder you just downloaded/unpacked.
+Go to the chrome extension settings by typing in chrome://extensions/ in your address bar.
+Check the checkbox 'enable developer mode' and click "Load unpacked extension..." and select the `build/` folder inside the folder you just downloaded and unpacked.
 Open a new tab and login to your mal account.

 ### Build Source files